TheWover/Juno/README.md

 * Both detoured and original classes must have the same layout of class variables if you wish to access them
 * Both detoured and orginal functions can not be inlined
-* Classes must be instanced before the detour is applied
 * Detoured functions must match the signature of the original function i.e same parameters and return type
-* Functions must be declared as public

 ----